 If Pyskool doesn't start, run the game launcher script from the command line and read the diagnostic messages that are printed to the console for clues about what's going wrong.

-When Pyskool is running, it will dump screenshots to, save games to, and load games from either \$HOME/.pyskool (if it exists or can be created), or the current working directory.
+When Pyskool is running, it will dump screenshots to, save games to, and load games from either \$HOME/.pyskool (if it exists), or the current working directory.

 2.5 Command line options